Azure/azure-sdk-for-java/sdk/template/azure-sdk-template/README.md

 Provide information to help developers avoid throttling or other service-enforced errors they might encounter.
 For example, provide guidance and examples for using retry or connection policies in the API.

-If the package or a related package supports it, include tips for logging or enabling instrumentation to help them debug their code.
+If the package, or a related package supports it, include tips for logging or enabling instrumentation to help them debug their code.

+### Enabling Logging

+Azure SDKs for Java provide a consistent logging story to help aid in troubleshooting application errors and expedite their resolution.
+The logs produced will capture the flow of an application before reaching the terminal state to help locate the root issue.
+View the [logging][logging] wiki for guidance about enabling logging.

+### Default HTTP Client

+By default, a Netty based HTTP client will be used.
+The [HTTP clients wiki](https://github.com/Azure/azure-sdk-for-java/wiki/HTTP-clients) provides more information on configuring or changing the HTTP client.

 ## Next steps